alaincaltieri/financialfallacies/_posts/2023-10-25-i_can_start_saving_for_retirement_later.markdown

 It's totally reasonable why people fall for this fallacy.
 Short-term financial commitments often feel more urgent and pressing, and retirement seems a long way off when you're young.
 There may also be student loans, mortgages, or raising children that demand significant portions of one's income.

-The correct financial behaviour is to start saving for retirement as soon as possible, even if it's a small amount.
+An effective financial strategy is to start saving for retirement as soon as possible, even if it's a small amount.
 Ultimately, it's not only about how much you're saving, but how long you're saving it for.
 The earlier you start saving and investing, the more you will have by the time retirement comes, thanks to the power of compound interest.

 Here's a list of resources that delve deeper into this specific fallacy: